 PLACES OF INTEREST

-- "Casa del miedo" (only for volunteers and researchers) located in the heart of the reserve.
-Access by way
+- "Casa del Medio" (only for volunteers and researchers) located in the heart of the reserve, only accessed by foot.

 OTHER IMPORTANT ASPECTS

-The populated centers located in the surroundings of the reserve include Zapallo, (east of Quinindé / Rosa Zarate) and the small towns of Puerto Nuevo (where the barge crosses the Canandé River), La Yuca next to the reserve, and Hoja Blanca
+The surroundings towns of the reserve include Zapallo, (east of Quinindé / Rosa Zarate) and Puerto Nuevo (where the barge crosses the Canandé River), La Yuca, and Hoja Blanca

 Several of the recently acquired properties that were deforested due to cattle are now in process of natural restoration.
 The combination of rain and warm weather offers optimal conditions for seedling, and thus, creates a high rate of natural regeneration.

 Our Canande Reserve protects more than 17,000 acres and it contains one of the five most important and threatened hotspots of biodiversity in the world: the Chocó.
 Fundación Jocotoco and the NGO Rainforest Connection (RFCx) work together to monitor part of the Canande reserve and protect the Choco.
 RFCx created the world's first scalable real-time acoustic system to monitor the forest's soundscapes 365 days a year.
 This system automatically detects the sounds of chainsaws and gunshots and sends and instant alert to the mobile phones of our park guards.
 In addition, it detects the sounds of endangered species such as the Great Green Macaw and Brown-headed Spider Monkey, collecting real-time presence data which can be analyzed over time.
 It is possible to listen to the sounds of the Chocó rainforest with a live link.
 This way our park guards are able to monitor the amount of acres we own, and the respond is quicker and more accurate.